pixijs/layers/README.md

 Its new version of "pixi-display" API, it allows to combine reordering with filters and masks

-Compiled files are located in "bin" folder
+Compiled files are located in "dist" folder

 Old version is in [master branch](https://github.com/pixijs/pixi-display/tree/)